tommairs/SFE_Suite/README.md

 4. create the application folder and cd to it ( mkdir sfesuite;cd sfesuite )
 5. init and pull this repo with git init;git pull https://github.com/tommairs/SFE_Suite
 6. execute SFEinstaller.sh as root (sudo sh SFEinstaller.sh )
-7. rename env.ini.example to env.ini and manually edit it with your own specific values.
+7. rename suite.ini.example to suite.ini and manually edit it with your own specific values.
 This software will not work without it.
 8. navigate a browser to your host url and start [using it](https://github.com/tommairs/SFE_Suite/blob/master/USAGE.md)

 ## Usage